 Signs and symptoms

-Multiple sclerosis has a wide variety of symptoms due to the different ways it can affect the central nervous system.
-Initial symptoms of multiple sclerosis include vague, non-specific feelings of weakness, fatigue and clumsiness.
+Multiple sclerosis has a wide variety of symptoms due to the diverse ways it can affect the central nervous system.
+Initial symptoms of multiple sclerosis include vague, non-specific feelings of weakness, fatigue, and clumsiness.

 The most common general symptoms include: